musicalculinarists/beautiful-jekyll/serpentwithfeet_is_a_genius.md

 > Boy, I’m hungry but all my knives are dull<br>
-> Will you sharpen your teeth to hunt and keep me full
+> Will you sharpen your teeth to hunt and keep me full?

 > When you’re burnt out and you’re praying for rain<br>